RalphMao/RalphMao.github.io/_posts/2025-09-01-quantization.md

 tags: [LLM, System]
 ---

 Quantization has been adopted by many model providers to reduce inference cost.
 In my previous [LLM system blog](https://ralphmao.github.io/ML-software-system/), I briefly covered quantization.
-This article is a more detailed review of quantizatino formats and methods, plus an informal analysis of how quantization is done by leading AI labs.
+This article is a more detailed review of modern quantization formats and methods, plus an informal analysis of how quantization is done by leading AI labs.

 ## Quantization formats
 There are many design details of a quantization format.
 The main format is the element precision.
 Beyond the main format, many factors could also impact the quantization quality of a model.
 Below is a list of design details of quantization: